utshomax/postman-docs/src/pages/docs/integrations/available-integrations/sentry.md

     url: "/docs/monitoring-your-api/intro-monitors/"
 ---

-[Sentry](https://sentry.io/welcome/) is a real-time error tracking system for frontend and backend applications.
-It supports a wide range of frameworks and languages, including JavaScript, Node, Python, and many more.
+[Sentry](https://sentry.io/welcome/) is a real-time error tracking system for applications and APIs.
+It supports a wide range of frameworks and languages, including JavaScript, Node, Python, and more.
 Sentry provides a detailed view of handled and unhandled issues with a stack trace for easy debugging.

 To set up Sentry integration for you API, you'll need to create an [auth token](https://docs.sentry.io/api/auth/) in Sentry and configure your API in Postman.
 After you set up the integration, you can view Sentry issues in the Postman API builder.